Tshikume/alx-low_level_programming/0x00-hello_world/README.md

-1-compileris a script that compiles a C file but does not link 2-assembler is a script that generates the assembly code of a C code and save it in an output file 3-name is  a script that compiles a C file and creates an executable named cisfun
+1-compileris a script that compiles a C file but does not link 2-assembler is a script that generates the assembly code of a C code and save it in an output file 3-name is  a script that compiles a C file and creates an executable named cisfun 4-puts.c is a script that uses puts and printf functions